UKREiiF

 Pride in Place

-The "Pride in Place" event, hosted by Huntingdonshire District Council, highlighted the district's potential for investment and growth.
-Local businesses, stakeholders, and council representatives gathered to discuss economic opportunities and key projects, reaffirming the council's commitment to a prosperous future for Huntingdonshire.
+The "Pride in Place" event, hosted by Huntingdonshire District Council, showcased the district's potential as a prime location for investment and growth.
+The event brought together local businesses, stakeholders, and council representatives to discuss opportunities for economic development and highlight key projects across Huntingdonshire.
+This event emphasised the council's dedication to creating a prosperous future for Huntingdonshire.

 Place Strategy